 Rodin’s The Kiss comes to Margate

-The sculpture is on loan from the Tate collection and one of the most iconic images of charged sexuality.
+The sculpture is on loan from the Tate collection and is one of the most iconic images of charged sexuality.
 The Kiss was voted the nation’s favourite work of art in a 2003 poll.
-The embracing couple come from a true thirteenth century story of forbidden love, which was immortalised in Dante’s Inferno and by many artists since.
+The embracing couple comes from a true thirteenth-century story of forbidden love, which was immortalised in Dante’s Inferno and by many artists since.

-The couple are the adulterous lovers Paolo Malatesta and Francesca da Rimini, who were slain by Francesca’s outraged husband.
+The couple is the adulterous lovers Paolo Malatesta and Francesca da Rimini, who was slain by Francesca’s outraged husband.
 They appear in Dante’s Inferno, which describes how their passion grew as they read the story of Lancelot and Guinevere together.
 At the time, the perceived eroticism of Rodin’s sculpture was controversial leading to instances where the work was removed from public view.